About me

 Why This Blog?

-Like many developers, I recently discovered vibe-coding — an intuitive, flow-driven way to write software that challenges traditional processes.
+Like many developers, I recently discovered agentic-coding — guiding AIs on code implementation.
 It’s not just a trend; it’s a shift in how we think about coding, architecture, and building products.

 What to Expect?